discmagnet/quality.start/README.md

 Kevin Brown        | 1996 |  32  |  27   | 2.192
 Hal Schumacher     | 1933 |  27  |  23   | 2.179

-But the fun doesn't end there!
-With APPS we quantified pitching performance in terms of runs.
-We also know the average number of runs that will score in an inning, so we can convert APPS into a metric that's in terms of innings!
+The fun doesn't end there!
+With APPS we quantified pitching performance *in terms of runs*.
+We also know the average runs that score per inning, so we can create a new metric that's *in terms of innings*!

 I like to call it Free Innings (FInn).
 If you take a starter's PPS from a single game and divide it by `LARA`, you get the additional innings the starter gives you 'for free' compared to the number of innings a league average pitcher would pitch to give up the same number of runs.
 For example, if a starter pitches a complete game shutout, he would earn 9 Free Innings.
 A league average pitcher would have to pitch 0 innings to give up 0 runs, so the starter went 9 innings longer than what a league average pitcher would have to pitch to give up 0 runs.
 You could also do the math; he would have a PPS of 9 times `LARA` for that game, and (9*`LARA`)/`LARA` is 9 FInn.